Captain Power and the Soldiers of the Future: Criticism and cancellation

 There is a tone of desperation in DiTillio's voice as he defends the writing integrity of Captain Power.
 It's a desperation resulting from dealing with cliché story submissions that have come streaming in amid the confusion about how childlike or adult Captain Power is.
 "People are coming in with the same old stories", DiTillio laments.
 "I'm getting Star Trek, Star Wars and Terminator.
 If I wanted another Terminator, I would call James Cameron".

-Matthew J. Costello was critical of the show in 1988, saying "Not only is the 'show' a thirty-minute ad for the toys (as is He-Man and the many other toy-based programs), but Captain Power sets up two classes of viewers — those who have a collection of the toys (which interact with the program during a special five-minute segment), and those who don't."
+Matthew J. Costello was critical of the show in 1988: "Not only is the 'show' a thirty-minute ad for the toys (as is He-Man and the many other toy-based programs), but Captain Power sets up two classes of viewers — those who have a collection of the toys (which interact with the program during a special five-minute segment), and those who don't".

 In a subsequent Starlog article a year after the cancellation, DiTillio cited many reasons for Mattel cutting off the show's funds, resulting in the show's cancellation: "Mattel's tie-in toys didn't sell up to expectations, parents group charges that the show was too violent, and having to shell out Screen Actors Guild and Writers Guild residual payments because Captain Power was live-action".

 J. Michael Straczynski commented about the show's cancellation and the planned second season.

 Re: Captain Power "...Yeah, that's a show that is an example of what to strive for, and how sometimes good intentions can get derailed.
 We genuinely wanted to come up with a long-term story, and by and large, we succeeded.
 The problem was the marketing in front of the show, and the merchandising behind the show...we got killed from both sides".

 "There's an entire second season of unproduced CP scripts, story edited by Larry DiTillio, in which he follows up on the arc that I and others established during the first season.
 You would have found out what Dread became, what happened to Power's mother, where Eden was (and there would be direct contact), what the secret was in Soaron's programming, and so on".

 In 1987, Captain Power was one of the targets of anti-toy related children's television advocates who claimed that the series focused on selling children expensive toys for full participation.
 For British viewing, the BBC and the commercial ITV network as well as its stations gave them thumbs down on the series, so they enabled the British cable channel Super Channel to pick up the series, despite the fact they have lobbying from the distributors, which was set to air beginning in 1988, given by the fact the present climate on Britain over sex, violence and commercialism in programming.